 Before long we pulled into Yeehaw Junction, a crossroads near the point where the Florida Turnpike intersects with Highway 60.
 We stopped to snap some photos of The Desert Inn motel and bar, a historical landmark and only point of interest for miles around.
 Strange how I still remember The Desert Inn from early childhood, having passed it many times on family road trips between Jupiter, where we lived for four years, and our hometown of Durant.

 Originally named Jackass Junction, after the donkeys local ranchers rode to the watering hole and brothel in the early days, the esteemed Florida legislature elected to rename the crossroads Yeehaw in the late 1950s to make it more presentable when the turnpike came through.
 (There is so much I could say regarding this dubious legislation, but in order to keep Backroad Planet relatively apolitical, I will refrain.)

 A sign on the property stated that the Desert Inn was currently closed for renovation, but we did not see evidence of much work going on.
 Hopefully this historic property will reopen before too long.

 The Florida Space Coast was calling our names, and it was time to get back on the road.

 Tuckaway Shores Resort

-Our host for the beach weekend was Tuckaway Shores Resort in the small town of Indialantic, situated on a barrier island just across the Indian River lagoon from the city of Melbourne.
+Our host for our beach weekend on the Florida Space Coast was Tuckaway Shores Resort in the small town of Indialantic, situated on a barrier island just across the Indian River lagoon from the city of Melbourne.
 The term “resort” can be defined in many ways, I am sure.
 Although we did not see any spas or golf courses during our stay at Tuckaway, strangely we never missed them.

 In order to be a member of SSL, properties must undergo inspection for superior cleanliness and housekeeping standards to earn the White Glove Award, a recognition Tuckaway Shores has received six years running.